Do you write every day?

 Do you make sure you get some writing time in each week, if not daily?

 If you answered yes to these questions, you should have noticed an improvement in your writing and possibly an improvement in the speed at which you can write.
 But that’s not all.
 You will also find it easier to think of topics to write about.
-And, you’ll be building your writing skills and confidence.
+And you’ll build your writing skills and confidence.

 This is true whether you’re writing books, booklets, blog posts, or articles.
-And, it’s true whether you’re writing for yourself or if you’re a ghostwriter for individuals or businesses.
+And it’s true whether you’re writing for yourself or if you’re a writer-for-hire for individuals or businesses.
 The more you write, the better you’ll get at it.
 The more writing of any type you do, the better you’ll get, just like the adage, ‘practice makes perfect.’

 The middle is the content substance.
-You let the reader know what the story will be about in the beginning, and the middle follows through and embellishes on the topic.
+You let the reader know what the story will be about in the beginning, and the middle builds on the storyline.
 The middle is the meat and potatoes of the story or article, and it should move smoothly into the ending or conclusion.

-The more you write, the easier it becomes to create content that is well-structured and smooth.
+Taking the steps to write right, the more you write, the easier it becomes to create content that is well-structured and engaging.

 Another aspect writers strive for in their writing is clarity.
 Along with a well-structured piece, it needs to be clear and easily understood.
 It needs to have focus.